Scottie35/PikaJS/README.md

 	$.debounce is merely a wrapper around your `func`, so you can pass arguments including `event` just like in a normal `.on` event handler.

-	Note that if you want to do multiple things in your debounce function, you should do this:
+	Note that if you want to do multiple things in your debounce function, or if you want to pass in a callback function with arguments, you should do this:

 	$(window).on('resize', $.debounce(
  	  function() {